PickNikRobotics/moveit_pro_training_ws/doc/03_configuration_packages.md

 We will add a bridge for our new scene camera, one for each topic we want.
 The remappings are simply to name the topics in a format that MoveIt Studio expects (specified above in cameras.yaml) The topics we care about are the RGB image, the depth image, and the Camera Info.
-First, the RGB and depth image topic bridges are added to the launch file under the `# Camera Topic Bridges #` comment (currently line 129 in the file):
+First, the RGB and depth image topic bridges are added to the launch file under the `# Camera Topic Bridges #` comment:

 ```python
     # For the scene camera, enable RGB image topics only.